 What is the law for using a mobile phone while driving?

-Using a handheld mobile is considered a distraction which, according to the law, prevents you from staying in full control of your vehicle.
+Using a handheld mobile is considered a distraction from driving which, according to the law, prevents you from staying in full control of your vehicle.

 The mobile phone driving law also applies if: